hamyy2912/pomodoro-app/README.md

 # POMODORO APP #
-A task management app based on Pomodoro technique
+A task management app based on Pomodoro technique.

 This is a JS practice in AgilityIO Vietnam

 ## OVERVIEW ##